 Dr Mary Burkart and Dr Mark Grossman

 With their 4 children growing up here, they developed a true love for this community of wonderful folk along with the amazing scenery and array of wildlife on the Outer Banks.
-Ever since their first Thanksgiving here when they had to rescue and and treat a 125 pound Loggerhead Sea Turtle, they realized that along with the pets, there is also a great need to provide veterinary care for the local wildlife.
-Since then they have opened their doors and treated literally hundreds of Sea Turtles and thousands more of the wildlife that make these fragile barrier islands their home.
+Ever since their first Thanksgiving here when they had to rescue and treat a 125 pound Loggerhead Sea Turtle, they realized that along with pets, there is also a great need to provide veterinary care for the local wildlife.
+Both Dr Burkart and Dr Grossman feel that no sick or injured animal on the Outer Banks, ever be denied access to veterinary care.
+Since then, they have opened their doors and treated literally hundreds of Sea Turtles and thousands more of the wildlife that make these fragile barrier islands their home.

 Dr Grossman is also a consultant and editor in the toxicology and dermatology boards of VIN - the Veterinary Information Network.
 VIN has become the single greatest source of knowledge in the field of veterinary medicine.
-It is now over 43,000 veterinarians strong around the world.
+It is now over 60,000 veterinarians strong around the world.
 These vets communicate on line to keep up with current medicine and to help each other with difficult cases.

 Dr Grossman also enjoys being the veterinarian for the 'Return to the Wild' Red Wolf project on the Alligator River Refuge.